 Translation Essential to Inspiration

-Still, even if we could now construct a single complete copy of the Bible that was “as inspired” as the autographs, whatever that means, this is still — for the most part — of no value to you or to me.
+Still, even if we could now construct a single complete copy of the Bible that was “as inspired” as the autographs, this is still of very little value to the common Christian.
 We do not generally converse in ancient Greek or ancient Hebrew, the languages in which the autographs and copies were expressed.
 Most of the servants of God have not been able to converse and/or mediate in these languages at all.
-Those who consider themselves to be scholars in Greek and Hebrew today are merely regurgitating word meanings and syntax understanding provided by other such scholars … sinful men with a theological bias, with a particular interest in having the Word of God say this or that.
+Those who consider themselves to be scholars in Greek and Hebrew today are often trusting word meanings and syntax understanding provided by other such scholars rather than being immersed in Greek or Hebrew society and culture.
+All men are sinful and have some theological bias, with a particular interest in having the Word of God say this or that.

-Sometimes such men providing linguistic insight are honest, but very often they are not.
-Such is the nature of sinful men.
-Many definitions of words in their various tenses and contexts have been lost in the twistings and musings of pharisaical theologians who have a subversive agenda.
-Even if one could obtain an inspired copy of the Word of God in the ancient Greek or Hebrew, one would never be able to understand it without the aid of such men.
+Sometimes such men providing linguistic insight are honest, but they may not be, being driven by ulterior motives.
+Even if one could obtain an inspired copy of the Word of God in the ancient Greek or Hebrew, one would typically not be able to understand it without the aid of such men.

-It is not possible to return to the ancient cultures in which the Greek and Hebrew languages were fluently spoken in order to learn these languages in a consistent, neutral and accurate manner.
-We find ourselves in a state such that the proper meanings of the words and contexts presented in inspired copies of the Word of God in ancient languages may not always be learned with certainty.
+It is not possible to return to the ancient cultures in which the original Greek and Hebrew languages were fluently spoken in order to learn these languages in a consistent, neutral and accurate manner.
+Modern Greek and Hebrew culture may get us very close, but there is no guarantee that it is exact.
+We find ourselves in a state such that the proper meanings of the words and contexts presented in inspired copies of the Word of God in ancient languages may not always be learned with absolute certainty.
 No one can obtain this information in a neutral and consistent manner any longer, without the special intervention of God.

 Such is actually the inherent frailty of language; it changes with time and it is foreign to those who do not speak it fluently in a cultural setting.
 In order for a language to convey the inspired Word of God to a servant of God, the medium must be a language that the servant understands.